 In each phase, theory seminars are presented on topics fundamental to relational psychotherapy.
 Students participate in theory presentations and write integrative papers in response to theory they have read and discussed.

-Practice therapy sessions with peers are introduced in Phase I, and practice therapy remains an important part of training in Phases II and III.
+Practice therapy sessions with peers are introduced in Phase 1, and practice therapy remains an important part of training in Phases 2 and 3.
 In a practice therapy session, a student therapist works respectfully with a peer's real issues, and then the student therapist receives immediate, constructive feedback from peers and faculty who have observed the session.

-Unless students have clients when they begin training (in which case they will have individual clinical supervision all along), students begin direct work with clients and regular supervision of that work early in Phase II.
+Unless students have clients when they begin training (in which case they will have individual clinical supervision all along), students begin direct work with clients and regular supervision of that work early in Phase 2.

 To integrate personal and professional growth, students are engaged in their own personal therapy, on a weekly basis, while they are in training.

 In addition to the curriculum activities outlined below the following workshops are also required to graduate: Research in Psychotherapy, Jurisprudence and Ethics, Understanding Pharmacology in the Context of Relational Psychotherapy and Working with the DSM in the Context of Relational Psychotherapy: Two Models of Assessment."

 3 hours weekly, September to April, two weekends (Friday evening to Sunday afternoon), readings and papers.

 An introduction to relational therapy through group experience, theory, and practice therapy.
 Experience in the intensive group process is a ground for learning the dynamics of relational patterns and responses.
 Theory seminars encourage dialogue with current relational theory concepts.
 Students begin practice therapy sessions in the second semester.

-Students should note that prior to beginning Phase II they should have a (student) membership in a professional organization such as the Ontario Society of Psychotherapists and have contracted for professional liability insurance through that professional organization.
+Students should note that prior to beginning Phase 2 they should have a (student) membership in a professional organization such as the Ontario Society of Psychotherapists and have contracted for professional liability insurance through that professional organization.

 At the end of the year students will be evaluated by their peers and faculty and will provide a self-evaluation.
-Readiness to proceed to Phase II will be based on an assessment of:
+Readiness to proceed to Phase 2 will be based on an assessment of: